mrgoldair/line-intersection/readme.md

 # Line Intersection

 - a queue for events
-- a balanced binary search tree for the status
+- an ordered dictionary for the status

 **How do we test for the intersection of two line segments?
 Comparing overlaps of $x$ and $y$ values of line segment end points?**